fintp0/Home-Credit-Default-Risk/README.md

 # Home-Credit-Default-Risk

 This repository contains the code and resources for the Home Credit Default Risk project.
-The project aims to predict the likelihood of default for loan applicants using machine learning techniques.
+The project aims to predict the likelihood of default for loan applicants using machine learning techniques as well as the credit amount prediction on potential default loan applicants.

 # Introduction